A quick note!

 A common time series model is the autoregressive moving average (ARMA) model.
 This model has many variations including the autoregressive integrated moving average (ARIMA), seasonal ARIMA (SARIMA) models, and ARIMA models with external covariates (ARIMAX and SARIMAX).
 This class of models is useful but it has its own special notation which can be hard to unpack.
 Take the SARIMA model for example:

 Confused yet?
 Me too.
 What are those functions?
 What does the B stand for?
-To help figure that out, I’m devoting two blogposts to breaking down some time series notation into bite-sized pieces.
-In this first post, I will unpack the ARMA model (eq.
-2) and in the second I will move onto the SARIMA model (eq.
-1).
-Here we go!
+To help figure that out, I’m going to break down some time series notation into bite-sized pieces.
+In this post, I will unpack the ARMA model (eq.
+2).
+If you are interested in understanding (eq.
+1) check out Penn State 510: Applied Time Series Analysis – Lessons 4: Seasonal Models.

 Autoregressive (AR) and moving average (MA) models